sytelus/shitalshah.com-v5/content/blog/tweets/thread/202403221524-non-uniform-bug-hunt/index.md

 If you like a challenge, this is a very cute one.
 This bug was driving us crazy and finally hunted down after few hours of chase.

 See if you can figure it out 😉.

-The output of this code should be uniform distribution but instead it looks like in the next post.
-WHY?
+The output of this code should be uniform distribution:

 ![https://pbs.twimg.com/media/GJQtMGfaQAALt6Q.jpg](7p14vz0qAg.jpg)

-The very strange distribution:
+...but instead it looks like this stange distribution.
+WHY?

 ![https://pbs.twimg.com/media/GJQrCxHb0AA3mpb.jpg](3yi2MaflEf.jpg)